 Swimming is both a male and female sport and includes para events.

-At Birmingham 2022, swimming will be held in the new-build Sandwell Aquatics Centre, alongside diving.
+At Birmingham 2022, swimming was held in the new-build Sandwell Aquatics Centre, alongside diving.